 In addition to your instrument, some study items, and clothing that adheres to the course guidelines, we’ve compiled a full packing list for you.
 Please check it out in our Orientation Manual.

-Can family members visit during the course?
+Can family members visit or stay on campus during the course?

-What is the setup for meals during the week?
+What is the setup for meals?